-Prior to the publication of this report it has been realised that LAL Orsay would be very well prepared to house PERLE, preferentially at up to 450 MeV energy which required an inner area of about $20 \times 7 \text{ m}^2$.
-The building that would host this version of PERLE is a former experimental hall, the Super ACO hall, which is equipped with cranes and electricity.
-The ground of the building is made of concrete slabs with variable ground resistance.
-Nevertheless, more than the half of the hall area has a sufficient resistance to allow the installation PERLE.
-A complete study will be performed to confirm this fact.
-Being next to the tunnel of the old Orsay linac and close to the "Igloo", where new accelerators are being installed currently, the building is partially shielded and water-cooling circuits could be shared with the other machines.
-The location is illustrated on Fig. 6.1.
+Near to the time of publication of this report it has been realised that the campus of LAL Orsay would be very well prepared to house PERLE at up to 450 MeV energy which re-1657 quired an inner area of about $20 \times 7 \text{ m}^2$.
+The building that could host this version of PERLE 1658 is a former experimental hall (Super ACO hall) of about 1850 m2, which is equipped with 1659 cranes and electricity.
+The ground of the building is made of concrete slabs with variable 1660 ground resistance.
+Nevertheless, more than the half of the hall area has a sufficient resis-1661 tance to allow the installation PERLE.
+A complete study will be performed to confirm this 1662 fact.
+Being next to the tunnel of the old Orsay linac and close to the "Igloo", where new 1663 accelerators are currently installed, the building is partially shielded and water-cooling cir-1664 cuits could be shared with the other machines.
 The building gives the possibility to install the RF source and the power supplies at a different level than the accelerator.
-An existing control room that overlooks the experimental hall could be used for PERLE.
-Since all the accelerators installed nearby are based on warm technology, a cryogenic plant has to be built.
+An existing 1666 control room that overlooks the experimental hall could be used for PERLE.
+Since all the 1667 accelerators installed nearby are based on warm technology, a cryogenic plant has to be 1668 built.
 Altogether, this appears to be an available, suitable place.
-Hosting PERLE at Orsay would be of much interest for the development of physics and technology at Orsay and internationally.
-At an initial meeting [117] at Orsay, in February 2017, a Collaboration has been launched, including LAL and IPN Orsay, BINP Novosibirsk, CERN, Daresbury, Jefferson Laboratory, Liverpool and possibly further partners, to pursue this.
+It would be of interest for 1669 the development of physics and technology at Orsay and internationally.